Sysadminfromhell/LP-Tracker/README.md

 ## Updating an existing installation

+If you built the Application yourself you can update via the following stepts:

-Pull the newest version of your current branch:
+Pull the newest version of your current branch.

 ```bash
 git pull
 ```

-Rebuild the containers:
+Rebuild the containers.

 ```bash
 docker compose up -d --build
 ```

-Check the logs afterwards:
+Check the logs afterwards.

 ```bash
 docker compose logs -f
 ```

 For production systems, it is recommended to deploy a tagged release or a known commit instead of blindly following a development branch.

+If you Installed via the docker container you can pull the newest container as usual and update it.

 ---